Generated Noise Profiles for Panasonic TZ70 Not Found

 I've attached my generated profiles for info along with one of the raw files I've been testing with

-#1 Updated by Chris Elston over 1 year ago
+#1 Updated by Chris Elston almost 2 years ago

 Some slightly better (I think) noise profile presets, without the camera movement that was in the previous set, but still the same issue that they aren't being picked up by the module.

-#2 Updated by Stefan Schöfegger over 1 year ago
+#2 Updated by Stefan Schöfegger almost 2 years ago

 darktable -d control gives